Minneapolis general strike of 1934: Martial law and settlement

-On July 26, after these deaths of protesters at the hands of the police, Farmer-Labor governor Olson declared martial law and mobilized four thousand National Guardsmen of the 34th Infantry.
+On July 26, after the violence which led to the deaths of two protesters, Farmer-Labor governor Olson declared martial law and mobilized four thousand National Guardsmen of the 34th Infantry.
+He banned picketing and offered permits only to trucks delivering essentials.
 Following this mobilization, there was no further loss of life.

 Between July 26 and August 1, the National Guard began issuing operating permits to truck drivers, and engaging in roving patrols, curfews, and security details.
 On August 1, National Guard troops seized strike headquarters and placed arrested union leaders in a stockade at the state fairgrounds in Saint Paul.
 The next day, the headquarters were restored to the union and the leaders released from the stockade, as the National Guard carried out a token raid on the Citizens Alliance headquarters.

 The union appealed to the Central Labor Union for a general strike and the governor issued an ultimatum that he would stop all trucks by midnight, August 5, if there was no settlement.
-Nevertheless, by August 14, there were thousands of trucks operating under military permits.
+Nevertheless, by August 14, there were thousands of trucks operating under military permits, as Olson allowed only firms that had signed the mediator's proposal to get the permits.
 Although the strike was gravely weakened by martial law and economic pressure, union leaders made it clear that it would continue.

 On August 21, a federal mediator got acceptance of a settlement proposal from A. W. Strong, head of the Citizens Alliance, incorporating the union's major demands.
 The settlement was ratified, breaking the back of employer resistance to unionization in Minneapolis.
-In March 1935, International president Daniel Tobin expelled Local 574 from the International Brotherhood of Teamsters (IBT).
-However, in August 1936, Tobin was forced to relent and recharter the local as 544.
-The leaders of 544 went on to develop the conference bargaining that exists today in the IBT.